Oakwood station (Toronto): Construction

-The secondary exit's location is the former site of a Popeyes fried chicken restaurant.

 An overhead crane was assembled on the pile wall at the site of the station's main entrance.
 According to Metrolinx, this is the first time in Canada an overhead crane has been used over an open excavation.
 The site had no space to install a more typical tower crane or a luffing crane.
-The crane stands 12 m tall and, when combined with its beams, weighs 73 tonne.
-It went into operation in mid-September 2017.
+The crane stood 12 m tall and, when combined with its beams, weighed 73 tonne.

-By September 2021, Oakwood station was nearing completion, with track laid and electrical overhead catenary installed.
-The station was built by "mining" (meaning its excavation was done entirely underground) rather than cut-and-cover.
-Mining activities began in October 2017.
-The mining excavation technique resulted in the finished station having a cylindrical shape.
+The station was constructed using the sequential excavation method (SEM), referred to as "mining", which resulted in the station having a cylindrical shape.
+Oakwood, and stations were all constructed by this method, while the other underground Line 5 stations were built by cut-and-cover.
+According to Crosslinx (part of the project's construction consortium), SEM is more common in Europe and the Crosstown is the first project to use the technique in Toronto.

 Surface connections

-As of November 2023, the following are the proposed connecting routes that would serve this station when Line 5 Eglinton opens: